-For example, if you leased a 3,000 SF space with a $30 per SF Full Service Lease Rate, the breakdown of payments would be:
+For example, if you leased a 3,000 SF space with a $30 per SF full-service lease rate, the breakdown of payments would be:

-FREE EVALUATIONFull Service Lease Rate: 3,000 SF x $30 per SF = $90,000 per year or $7,500 per month
+Full-Service Lease Rate: 3,000 SF x $30 per SF per year = $90,000 per year, or $7,500 per month.

 Included in the $7,500 per month amount is both the base lease rate and the operating expenses.

 With a full-service lease, the tenant is generally still responsible for any increase in the operating expenses in year two of the lease and beyond.
 The increases are typically determined by whether the lease contains a “Base Year” or “Expense Stop”.
 An important aspect of a full-service lease is to understand if the utilities and janitorial are included in the lease rate or if they are billed separately to the tenant, and how any increases in operating expenses will be “passed through” to the tenant.